 Well, this is what we came up with.

-Essentially it is 2 long sides to a frame with a gentle curve routed into the wood (70″ radius if you are interested) into which you can slide one of our posters.
-In the top crossbar we’ve inserted two hooks across which you could stretch a wire for hanging.
-We’ve also drilled two holes at a slight angle into which you can insert a thin brad (nail) to make the smallest hold possible in your wall.
-The frames and posters are very light and very little support.
+Essentially it is 2 long sides to a frame with a gentle curve routed into the inside edge (70″ radius if you are interested) into which you can slide one of our posters.
+In the top crossbar we’ve drilled two holes at a slight angle into which you can insert a thin brad (nail) to make the smallest hole possible in your wall.
+The frames plus the poster are very light and requires very little support.

 If you come by our studio you can see the display and how it works.
 We had an exhibition (see the image above) of 50 broadsides from our Tour de Lead Graffiti project to open the new gallery space at the Hamilton Wood Type Museum.
 We were looking for the feeling of the peloton in the Tour de France racing at high speed across the center of France.
 We loved it.

 The frames are white.
 For the photo at the top we bought spray paint at Home Depot to paint them.
 You only need to paint the vertical pieces.
-You need to be careful that you have the paint well shaken and paint the frames using light coats.
+You need to be careful that you have the paint well shaken and paint the frames using light coats to avoid runs.
+With the right bit the frames can be taken apart quite easily.
+Just be sure to mark which ends attach with which sides.

 We are selling them for $45 a set plus shipping.
 In the photo at the top the frame is the white one, second from the left.
 They should fit most of our posters.
 If you need any information, just contact us and ask.
 In the earlier days our posters were 14.75″ wide.
 Usually there is no problem trimming them down to the 14.5″ width.
 All of our recent posters are the narrower dimension.